Marlyns-GitHub/AD-Tiering/README.md

 - Backoup Operators
 - Etc

-We wish to change and revoke some privileges on the default security groups and we'll use tiering security groups.
+We wish to change or revoke some privileges on the default security groups and we'll use tiering security groups.
 The tiering security groups :

 - Domain Tier0 Admins                    : Designated for Tier0 admins